curv3d/curv/docs/language/Functions.md

   union(r=3) children  // auto-curried
 ```

+I don't know if this technique is a good idea, but it is possible.

+ImplicitCAD has built-in currying (of some form), where if
+a required argument is omitted, then a partially applied function is
+returned.
+Eg, `f=max(4); f(5) == max(4,5)`.
+That seems too error prone, however.

 ## Unary Functions
 A unary function is one that can be legally called with a single argument.